 Florida foreclosure defense lawyers who help Florida homeowners trying to avoid foreclosure in legal, ethical, and compassionate ways are ready to help clients who have been victimized in mortgage scams.
 Sadly, there are many clients who come to Florida foreclosure attorneys with stories of how they haven’t been helped by their “mortgage relief company,” for example, and most Florida foreclosure defense lawyers have several stories of how these frauds have evolved and expanded over time.
 By this time, they’ve already been victimized.

-This week, the Attorney General of the State of Florida demonstrated how state government is in the fight against these foreclosure fraudsters as Pam Bondi announced her office’s filing of criminal charges against (1) Whitestone Capital Trust, LLC, Become the Bank, LLC, and Nicholas Torgerson for mortgage fraud crimes as well as against (2) Tampa lawyers Eric Mader, Sean Batcheler and Mader Law Group for their alleged fraudulent conduct.
+This week, the Attorney General of the State of Florida demonstrated how state government is in the fight against these foreclosure fraudsters as Pam Bondi announced her office’s filing of criminal charges against a few parties, including Tampa lawyers Eric Mader, Sean Batcheler and Mader Law Group for their alleged fraudulent conduct.

 Larry Tolchinsky’s Tip: